BeanstalkFarms/Agronomics-Handbook/protocol/depot/depot-facet.md

 # Depot Facet

-DepotFacet wraps Pipeline's Pipe functions to facilitate the loading of non-Ether assets in Pipeline in the same transaction that loads Ether, Pipes calls to other protocols and unloads Pipeline.
+DepotFacet wraps Pipeline's Pipe functions to facilitate the loading of non-Ether assets in Pipeline.

 ## Call Functions